databrickslabs/ucx/src/databricks/labs/ucx/queries/progress/02_0_migration_status_of_tables_and_views.md

-# 2. Tables and views
+# 2. Tables and Views

-This section shows the migration statuses of tables and views.
-It details how many of these objects are migrated and how many are pending to be migrated.
+This section presents the migration statuses of tables and views, detailing how many of these objects have been migrated and how many are still pending migration.